Sorumoru/Sorumoru/README.md

 I've always been interested in technology, computers, and video games, and I feel incredibly fortunate to have chosen a career that allows me to pursue my passions relating to my interests.
 I am excited to share with you the projects that I worked on, which demonstrates my skills and commitment to the field.

+As a proud Filipino, I strive to incorporate my cultural background into my work and use technology to make a positive impact in my community.

 <br />

 ## Education